garfunkel/go-tvdb/README.md

 go-tvdb
 =======

-Simple, Sexy and Easy golang module for theTVDB.
+Simple, sexy and easy golang module for TheTVDB.